PeterWangIntel/crosswalk-website/Try-Crosswalk.md

     host$ tar xzvf xwalk_app_template.tar.gz
     host$ cd xwalk_app_template

-This template contains utilities and dependencies for packaging an application into an Android APK file.
+This template contains utilities and dependencies for packaging a web app into an Android APK.

 <em>make_apk.py</em> is the key script for packaging a web app as an APK.